spatie/laravel-medialibrary/UPGRADING.md

  - change the `defaultFilesystem` key in the config file to `default_filesystem`
  - add the `image_optimizers` key from the default config file to your config file.
  - be aware that the medialibrary will now optimize all conversions by default.
 If you do not want this tack on `nonOptimized` to all your media conversions.
- - `toMedialibrary` has been removed.
+ - `toMediaLibrary` has been removed.
 Use `toMediaCollection` instead.
- - `toMedialibraryOnCloudDisk` has been removed.
+ - `toMediaLibraryOnCloudDisk` has been removed.
 Use `toMediaCollectionOnCloudDisk` instead.

 ## From v4 to v5
 - rename `config/laravel-medialibrary` to `config/medialibrary.php`.
 Some keys have been added or renamed.
 Please compare your config file againt the one provided by this package
-- all calls to `toCollection` and `toCollectionOnDisk` and `toMedialibraryOnDisk` should be renamed to `toMedialibrary`
+- all calls to `toCollection` and `toCollectionOnDisk` and `toMediaLibraryOnDisk` should be renamed to `toMediaLibrary`
 - media conversions are now handled by `spatie/image`.
 Convert all manipulations on your conversion to manipulations supported by `spatie/image`.
 - add a `mime_type` column to the `media` table, manually populate the column with the right values.
 - calls to `getNestedCustomProperty`, `setNestedCustomProperty`, `forgetNestedCustomProperty` and `hasNestedCustomProperty` should be replaced by their non-nested counterparts.